MiroKeimioniemi/bta-campaign-website/README.md

 (roughly translating to: basics of web publishing) course held in Aalto University in the spring of 2023.

-Its purpose is to serve as a wake-up call about one's social media habits, framing these in a new, larger, life-wide perspective that hopefully gives the visitor some new insight about what they actually value about social media and what is just noise and procrastination.
+Its purpose is to serve as a wake-up call about one's social media habits, framing these in a new, larger, life-wide perspective via a short film and an interactive quiz calculating the percentage of life spent online and the difference between intentional and accidental social media usage in concrete terms, that hopefully gives the visitor some new insight about what they actually value about social media and what is just noise and procrastination.

-The website is deployed here: [https://master--meek-hamster-1d8ff9.netlify.app/](https://master--meek-hamster-1d8ff9.netlify.app/)
+The website is deployed at: [https://beat-the-algorithm.netlify.app/quiz](https://beat-the-algorithm.netlify.app/quiz)

 ## Structure